10 Types of Scaffolding You Might Need for Your Building Project

 1. Single Scaffolding

-Single scaffolding, often called as brick layer's scaffolding, is generally used for brick masonry.
+Among the different types of scaffolding, single scaffolding, often called brick layer's scaffolding, is generally used for brick masonry.
 It consists primarily of the standards, ledgers, putlogs, and other scaffolding components.

 • Standards refer to the vertical supports that are added to the single scaffolding system to stand in parallel to a building's wall.
 In order to stand firm, the distance between the standard and the wall should at least be 2 to 3 meters.